nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

   <br> BV provide default implementation if [PLUGIN_CONFIG](#plugin_config) constant is defined.
   Default implementation stop all services, start upload job according to config, and then start services again.

-Beside above functions there should be `BABEL_VERSION` constant defined, defining minimum version of babel, required by this script.
-E.g: `const BABEL_VERSION = "0.55.0";`.

 See [example](examples/polygon_functions.rhai) of functions implemented for Polygon.

 ### Functions that MAY be implemented by Plugin